 The ideal candidate is in the Chicago area, but remote candidates are welcome.
-You can even come and work with us at 1871 the Merchandise Mart if you have questions to work through or just want to have a change of pace.
+The entire team is currently working remotely, but will be looking to find office space again when it’s safe to do so.
 Most of our work happens on Slack, Trello, and Github.

 This is a contract position, but ideally you’d have at least 10 hours per week of availability.
 We will work with you well in advance to determine scheduling of various projects as they come in.